Brainardd/NexxusLabWeb/README.md

 - **Responsive Design**: The website is designed to be fully responsive, ensuring a seamless experience across all devices.
 - **Interactive Elements**: Various interactive elements enhance user engagement and provide a modern web experience.
-- **Integrated Chatbot**: Our chatbot is readily available to assist visitors with any questions or support they may need.
+- **Integrated Chatbot**: The chatbot is readily available to assist visitors with any questions or support they may need.